 Amazon Web Services provides virtual cloud platform and computing resources for developers and IT professionals.
-SoftNAS Cloud® provides a powerful shared-storage interface into this robust resource through unified connections of CIFS, NFS, iSCSI, giving the virtually unlimited capacity, remote replication, and high availability needed for the expected workload.
+SoftNAS® provides a powerful shared-storage interface into this robust resource through unified connections of CIFS, NFS, iSCSI, giving the virtually unlimited capacity, remote replication, and high availability needed for the expected workload.

-- Complete the Launching SoftNAS Cloud® Platforms initial registration procedure, beginning from www.softnas.com and choose SoftNAS Cloud® for AWS.
+- Complete the Launching SoftNAS® Platforms initial registration procedure, beginning from www.buurst.com and choose SoftNAS® for AWS.

 - Continue through the registration wizard.

-- A SoftNAS Cloud® for Amazon Marketplace pricing page will ultimately appear.
+- A SoftNAS® for Amazon Marketplace pricing page will ultimately appear.
 Choose to Launch with 1-Click or change preferred settings in the Manual Launch page and Launch from EC2 Console.

 Note: Review all pricing structure and usage fees in each section before confirming or launching an instance.
 Some settings will impact usage and subscription fees, even during a trial period.

 Amazon defines instance as "a copy of an Amazon Machine Image running as a virtual server in the AWS cloud."
 This guide will use the AWS terminology in this section for UI consistency.

 To maximize customization, Manual Launch is the recommended choice for initial setup.
 Below are the basic steps to follow.